JJuanVolpe/JJUANVOLPE/README.md

 ## About Me
-> I am 23 years old and currently studying a degree in computer science at the university
+> Currently studying a degree in computer science at the university
-> I enjoy researching certain technologies related to software development

 ## Knowledge about